Microsoft Surface Pro 10 availability, price, specs, Copilot+ and more

 Microsoft Surface Pro 10: Performance

-Rumors claimed the Surface Pro 10 would come with either an Intel Core Ultra or Snapdragon X Elite chip.
-We can’t speak for the inevitable consumer version, but the business model Microsoft announced only features Meteor Lake chips.
+The business-focused Surface Pro 10 only features Meteor Lake chips.
 Specifically, either an Intel Core Ultra 5 135U or Intel Core Ultra 7 165U processors, which are chips found in enterprise models.
+The Surface Pro 11 only features Snapdragon X processors.

 Because these Meteor Lake chips are for business laptops, it’s hard to make a direct comparison to the Windows laptops sporting Ultra 5 and Ultra 7 chips we’ve tested.
-That said, the table above should give you an idea of what the Surface Pro 10 consumer model might be capable of, though don’t take that as gospel.
+That said, the should be roughly comparable.

 Microsoft Surface Pro 10: Copilot and AI

-Microsoft is marketing the Surface Pro 10 and Surface Laptop 6 as its first AI PCs.
-Based on what the company announced, it seems there will be models with built-in Copilot and some that utilize the AI chatbot via the cloud.
+Microsoft marketed the Surface Pro 10 and Surface Laptop 6 as its first AI PCs.
+Based on what the company announced, there are models with built-in Copilot and some that utilize the AI chatbot via the cloud.
 Machines with Copilot built-in would theoretically use Meteor Lake’s NPU to facilitate AI-driven tasks.

 Alex Wawro is a lifelong tech and games enthusiast with more than a decade of experience covering both for outlets like Game Developer, Black Hat, and PC World magazine.
 A lifelong PC builder, he currently serves as a senior editor at Tom's Guide covering all things computing, from laptops and desktops to keyboards and mice.